orblivion/ntfy/.sandstorm/README.md

 You can [try out the demo](https://apps.sandstorm.io/app/pxm3ugzn7sfhtw4kz9ktdfkyphdq0qa1y2n1g0yfnzkn0mqcszhh?experimental=true).
 Here are the [changes I've made](https://github.com/binwiederhier/ntfy/compare/v2.11.0...orblivion:ntfy:sandstorm) on top of the latest tag of ntfy.
 Some are changes to ntfy itself, some are sandstorm-specific stuff on top. *Note: I haven't documented all code changes in these READMEs*.

-If you are interested in helping, particularly if you know something about ntfy and/or could review code, I'd love to hear from you.
+If you are interested in helping, particularly if you know something about ntfy and/or could review code, or translate text that I've added to the UI, or report success/failure with specific integrations, I'd love to hear from you.
 Find me on [Mastodon](https://mastodon.social/@ill_logic) or [Zulip](https://sandstorm.zulipchat.com/#narrow/channel/476196-app-updates/topic/ntfy.3A.20a.20UnifiedPush.20app.20for.20Sandstorm).
 Or my email address which is on my website which is on my Github profile.

 # [Changes and Issues](README_DETAILS.md#changes-and-issues)